Death of a spouse or civil partner

 However the capital gains tax annual exemption is available to use against any estate capital gains for the tax year of death and the following two years.

 Again, normally the executor or personal representative deals with a person’s tax affairs from the date of death.
-More information is therefore available in our section for executors and personal representatives ‘how do I deal with the tax affairs of the deceased?’.
+More information is therefore available on our page for executors and personal representatives, How do I deal with the tax affairs of the deceased?.

 What do I have to do about inheritance tax?

 We cover inheritance tax (IHT) on a death, including the rules around spouses or civil partners, in detail on the page What is inheritance tax?.
 You may also find the page What is the nil rate band? helpful.

 What if I can't find the will?